 We are staying in a really cool “eco-cabin” up a hill with a nice view of the sea.
 This is our view from the deck/patio.

 Roy, the Aussie who created Los Escapados, calls it “Glamping.”
 We’re staying in a very sturdy tent built into the ground with a deck, electricity and a very nice bathroom.
 The ocean is straight downhill, and we’re only a few minutes walk to the dive shop and a number of restaurants, convenience stores and bars.
 We feel at home, and our accommodations are only the first of many reasons to like Corn Islands.

-We have already been for one dive, yesterday morning, with Dos Tiburones Dive Shop, just down the street, which is run by a lovely American woman.
-The wind is strong and the sea is rough so we were only able to go to a very nearby dive site, and even that less than 10 minute boat ride each way was rough.
+We have already been for one dive, yesterday morning, with Dos Tiburones Dive Shop, which is run by a lovely American woman.
+The wind is strong and the sea is rough so we were only able to go to a nearby dive site, and the 10 minute boat ride each way was rough.
 The dive itself was long but not great, mainly because the waves kept the visibility pretty low.

-Everyone who has to travel between the islands has had to take the container ship and it’s on something like a 1 x a day schedule.
+Everyone who has to travel between the islands has to take the container ship which only runs once daily.
 As a result, the baseball game that was supposed to happen Saturday night between Big Corn and Little Corn hasn’t happened yet.
 We are holding out hope that it will one of these nights, as Brian really wants to experience Nicaragua baseball.
 I’ll keep you posted!